Olexify/Olexify/README.md

 ## Working on

+- **Kitsumi** — dictionary coverage beyond Japanese, and study tools that ask more of you than a lookup
 - **Rook, Paper, Scissors!** — new rule cards, and getting more of the chaos online
-- **Kitsumi** — dictionary coverage beyond Japanese, and sharper study tools
 - **Rust**, because some things deserve to be fast
 - **Japanese** — the kanji war continues